Fae-coded/magic-school-lms/docs/README.md

 ![FE Tests](docs\images\FE-tests-passed.jpg)

 The backend Django Restframework API endpoints have been tested with APITestCase and all OK:

 ![API Endpoint Tests](docs\images\API-tests-OK.jpg)

 ## Deployment

-The site was deployed to SITE.
-The steps to deploy are as follows:
+The LMS frontend was deployed to [Netlify](https://www.netlify.com/) and the backend was deployed to [Render](https://render.com/).

 The live link can be found [here]()

 ## Set up guide

-how to set up and run the application locally
+To run the application locally:

-- clone repo
-- .ven virtual environment set up
-- activate BE
+1. Clone the GitHub repository found [here](https://github.com/Fae-coded/magic-school-lms) and open in your chosen IDE.
+2. Create a virtual environment (venv) by inputting python -m venv projectname into the terminal.
+3. Then activate the virtual environment with projectname/Scripts/activate

-- change environment variable in fetch requests in frontend
+4. change environment variable in fetch requests in frontend
+5. Run backend with python manage.py run
+6. Run frontend with npm run dev

+explains how to set up and use the project, including environment setup, database initialization?, and running the server.

 ## Testing guide